Last Updated on July 18, 2026 by Patrick Camuso, CPA

 What Is a Prediction Market for Tax Purposes?

-The tax analysis focuses on the nature of the contractual right, how it is acquired, and how it is disposed of, not merely on the form of settlement.
+The tax analysis focuses on the nature of the contractual right, how it is acquired, and how the position ends, not merely on the form of settlement.
+This definition is descriptive, not determinative.
+It frames the analytical starting point rather than dictating tax character.

-Scope note: who this analysis is most relevant for
+Who this analysis is most relevant for

 This discussion is most relevant where prediction market activity involves multiple contracts, recurring trading, meaningful dollar amounts, or strategies that generate numerous dispositions over a tax year.